What The ‘Disputed by’ Facebook Feature Means For Your Content Strategy

 How The Facebook Feature Would Impact Businesses

-Looking forward, these changes are likely to be the instigator for businesses to take a heavier stance on the authenticity of the content they engage with, to minimise their association with so-called fake news.
+Looking forward, these changes are likely to be the instigator for businesses to take a heavier stance on the authenticity of the content they engage with, to minimise their association with the so-called fake news.
 This Facebook feature allows the social network to pioneer a new level of corporate social responsibility, as they take on the obligation to police all content shared through their platform.
 As Facebook takes on this new found responsibility, businesses are encouraged to have further considerations around what exactly they post.
 What this update means is when businesses are communicating through social, they need to be confident that their sources are accurate and they are not engaging with fake news.
 As soon as your brand is identified to be engaging with, sharing, commenting on fake news, your credibility and reputation will be immediately damaged.
 Once again, as with most platform updates, this means another job added to the modern-day marketing manager’s responsibilities.

 You Might Also Like: